VicoPico/robot-controller/README.md

 - Add support for emojis.
 - Allow saving and loading robot configurations.
 - Web-based frontend, maybe use Vaadin in a Spring Boot application.
+- Replace `System.out.println` with a proper logging framework (e.g., SLF4J with Logback) for better logging practices and configurability.